Back to Blog

 • You're competing against well-funded competitors with premium sites

-• You need functionality that builders can't provide
+• You need functionality builders can't provide

 • You want to own your platform, not rent it

-Consider WordPress When:
+Consider WordPress When

-• You need WooCommerce for e-commerce
+• You specifically need WooCommerce for e-commerce

-• You have budget for ongoing maintenance
+• You have budget for ongoing maintenance and security vigilance

-• Your team knows WordPress
+• Your team already knows WordPress

-Consider Webflow When:
+Consider Webflow When

 • You have design skills but not development skills

-• Your budget is $5,000-15,000 for an agency build
+• Your budget is $5,000–$15,000 for an agency build

 • Performance matters but you're not ready for full custom